-I know, it’s been a while.
-But, just like writing, maybe examining a reading can benefit with the passage of time.
-Here’s how this is going to work: as I read Edward Longacre’s study of the First Battle of Bull Run, The Early Morning of War, I put little Post-Its where I saw something with which I agreed or disagreed, or which I didn’t know, or which I did know and was really glad to see; essentially, anything that made me say “hmm…” So I’ll go through the book and cover in these updates where I put the Post-It and why.
+I know, it’s been eight months since Part 1 of this series.
+Life goes on.
+To recap, here’s how this works: as I read Edward Longacre’s study of the First Battle of Bull Run, The Early Morning of War, I put little Post-Its where I saw something with which I agreed or disagreed, or which I didn’t know, or which I did know and was really glad to see; essentially, anything that made me say “hmm…” So I’ll go through the book and cover in these updates where I put the Post-It and why.
 Some of these will be nit-picky for sure.
 Some of them will be issues that can’t have a right or wrong position.
 Some of them are, I think, cut and dry.
 So, here we go:

 Chapter 1: The Great Creole and the Obscure Ohioan

 The biographical sketch of McDowell is pretty good here, more in-depth than you’ll find pretty much anywhere else.
 It touches on McDowell’s familial political connections, his broad education, experiences as a staff officer, alcohol abstention, and generally favorable impression upon military and political figures.
 This all contributes to making his ultimate appointment to command of an army more understandable and less serendipitous.
 I would have preferred a little more on McDowell’s actual rank (while a brevetted major, his actual rank prior to appointment as a full Brigadier General U. S. A. was as First Lieutenant) affected his relationship with other officers and his boss, Winfield Scott.